shahamitr/crud-app/README.md

 ## Usage:

-1. include all the dependencies which are needed to make animation work, following component and libraries are needed as pre-requisite.
+1.include all the dependencies which are needed to make animation work, following component and libraries are needed as pre-requisite.

 #### via bower:
 ```